fanartie/arthur-do-it-right/redux-1/index.md

 Simply use "store.getState()" to load the data.

-We should avoid using the "Main(root)" as observer, because any update to the root may force rendering all the children.
+We should avoid using the "Main(root)" as an observer, because any update to the root may force rendering all the children.

 ```jsx
 import store from '../../store';